melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 slightly outdated versions of some Python packages in comparison to PyPI, but it could also be a sampling error.
 That is compensated by Conda's ability to install packages with pip.

-An alternative to pip's `requirements.txt` file in Conda is `environment.yml` file:
+An alternative to pip's `requirements.txt` file in Conda is the `environment.yml` file:

     :::yaml
     name: my-env